 Courts have held that a reckless disregard of the duty to collect and pay employment taxes satisfies the willfulness prong, but mere negligence is never a sufficient basis for liability.

 An advisor must be prepared to prove with evidence and arguments that even if a client was a responsible person, she did not have knowledge that the taxes were not paid, did not have the authority to decide the priority of payments to creditors, or otherwise was not willful with respect to the nonpayment of the employment taxes.

 The Trust Fund Recovery Penalty Investigation

 The TFRP investigation is conducted by a revenue officer from the IRS’s collection function.
-The revenue officer typically requests bank signature cards, cancelled checks, and other business records to identify potential responsible persons.
-If the company does not provide these documents voluntarily, administrative summons will be used to demand the records from the business or from third parties.
+The revenue officer typically requests bank signature cards, canceled checks, and other business records to identify potentially responsible persons.
+If the company does not provide these documents voluntarily, an administrative summons will be used to demand the records from the business or from third parties.

 The revenue officer will examine the records and then schedule interviews with persons who may be responsible for the failure to pay the employment taxes.
 If a potentially responsible person does not voluntarily agree to appear before the revenue officer, he is likely to receive a summons to command his presence for an interview.
 The individual will be told that he can bring an IRS-authorized representative to the meeting.

 The purpose of this interview is to secure from the individual Form 4180, Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Taxes.
 Form 4180 is a critically important document, and it can be perilous if an individual attends the interview or completes Form 4180 without legal representation and thorough preparation by counsel.